X

 Photo Contest

 We are looking for striking images that represent Madonna University's core values, such as our Catholic and Franciscan mission, our commitment to treating all people with dignity and respect, and embracing diversity and inclusion.
-These original images should capture the spirit of Madonna University, the Civil Rights Movement and that honor this year's essay theme: "What are you doing for others?"
+All registered Madonna University students are eligible to enter.
+These original images should capture the spirit of Madonna University, the Civil Rights Movement and that honor this year's essay theme (see above).

 Entries will be judged based upon originality, clarity, creativity, and compliance with photo requirements: